GESkunkworks/iLVMymAMI/README.md

 ```

 The script will attempt the following:
-1. create an instance with an additional volume with `parter.sh` as userdata
+1. create an instance with an additional volume with `parter-centos.sh` as userdata
 1. the userdata will attempt to prepare the additional volume as LVM and clone the builder instance's root volume to it and then shut down
 1. the script will then attempt to snapshot and register the volume as an AMI using tags you provide in the config file.

 Hopefully the above will work for you however it may be finicky.
 Below is an overview of the manual steps for the process.

 # Manual Run
 ## Prereqs